 Move “off the line” is our best advice for increasing breakfast participation.
 More and more schools are finding that moving breakfast from the cafeteria to the classroom is the key to breakfast success.
-In fact, in its annual School Breakfast Scorecard, the Food Research and Action Center (FRAC) credits Breakfast in the Classroom as the “most effective strategy for increasing participation.”
+In fact, in its annual School Breakfast Scorecard, the Food Research and Action Center (FRAC) credits alternative service models for Breakfast After the Bell, including Breakfast in the Classroom, Grab-and-Go, and Second Chance Breakfast as the “most successful strategy for schools to increase breakfast participation.
+These models overcome timing, convenience, and sigma barriers that get in the way of children participating in school breakfast.”

 Breakfast BREAKS: Fast & Nutritious